Provided by MHA Center for Education

 VunCannon is one of three registered nurses from the Kansas City area who developed and presented the original Nurse Preceptor Program through the Kansas City Metropolitan Healthcare Council.
 Her clinical experience has been in intensive care and emergency nursing.
 She served as a clinical educator for St. Mary’s Medical Center for more than 16 years and has practiced clinically in the emergency department for the last 22 years.
 Her most current professional practice is that of ICU staff nurse at St. Mary’s Medical Center.
 VunCannon is an instructor of both BCLS and ACLS programs at St. Mary’s.
 In addition, she participates on the ICU Unit Practice Council on the Retention Committee as a part of the Shared Leadership Council for St. Mary’s Medical Center and serves as a nursing preceptor for the ICU.

 Participants must attend the program in its entirety and participate in any group activities to receive a certificate of attendance and continuing education credits.

 This program is approved for 7.16 contact hours in nursing until seven days after the program date.

 The MHA Center for Education is an approved provider of continuing nursing education by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

-Midwest Multistate Division approved as a provider is awarded to the MHA Center for Education in recognition of its ability to provide quality educational activities.
+Midwest Multistate Division approval as a provider is awarded to the MHA Center for Education in recognition of its ability to provide quality educational activities.
 Approved provider status does not include approval or endorsement of any commercial products at this educational activity.
 All planners, content experts and presenters participating in continuing education activities provided by the MHA Center for Education must adhere to a fair, unbiased and evidence-based approach to presenting content and must declare any relationships with commercial organizations.